Oklo: The Story of Nuclear's Startup Revolution

 The Tennessee Facility

-In September 2025, Oklo announced its most ambitious recycling initiative yet.
-Oklo Inc. announced plans to design, build, and operate a fuel recycling facility in Tennessee as the first phase of an advanced fuel center through investment totaling up to $1.68 billion and aiming to create more than 800 high-quality jobs.
+In September 2025, Oklo announced plans to design, build, and operate a fuel recycling facility in Oak Ridge, Tennessee, as the first phase of an advanced fuel center.
+The company said it was targeting investment of up to about $1.7 billion and aiming to create more than 800 jobs.

-"Fuel is the most important factor in bringing advanced nuclear energy to market," said Jacob DeWitte, Oklo co-founder and CEO.
-"By recycling used fuel at scale, we are turning waste into gigawatts, reducing costs, and establishing a secure U.S. supply chain that will support the deployment of clean, reliable, and affordable power."
+“Fuel is the most important factor in bringing advanced nuclear energy to market,” DeWitte said.
+“By recycling used fuel at scale, we are turning waste into gigawatts, reducing costs, and establishing a secure U.S. supply chain that will support the deployment of clean, reliable, and affordable power.”

 VIII.
 Inflection Point #4: Going Public via SPAC (2023–2024)